gabormarko/learning-based-mpc/README.md

 ## Introduction to the files

-## offline_parameters_computation.m
+## offline_parameters_computation_nxn.m
+Generalized version of the `offline_parameters_computation.m` file.
-Calculate and define all parameters and save the results in **parameters.mat**.
+Calculate and define all parameters and save the results in **parameters_{nx}x{nx}.mat**.
 Since the parameters have been provided in the repository, if you do not want to update those values you can avoid running this file.

+This file is modularized, meaning the dimensions of the state space representation can be set also to higher dimensions.
+Tested for nx={2,3,4}  dimensional systems.

-## Functions
+## Functions_general
+Generalized version of all of the functions in the original `Functions` folder.
 ### MRPISet.m:

 Compute the minimum robust positive invariant set $\mathbb{S}$.